 Sunday after Ascension

-Yes, we all need mercy, and to receive it, we must show it, and if we show it, we will be not only the children of the heavenly Father, but also the brothers and sisters of the Lord Jesus who teaches us today: Not for them only do I pray, but for them also who through their word shall believe in me.
-That they all may be one, as thou, Father, in me, and I in thee; that they also may be one in us: that the world may believe that thou hast sent me (Jn 17:20-21).
+Not for them only do I pray, but for them also who through their word shall believe in me.
+That they all may be one, as thou, Father, in me, and I in thee; that they also may be one in us: that the world may believe that thou hast sent me.
+And the glory which thou hast given me, I have given to them: that, they may be one, as we also are one.
+I in them, and thou in me: that they may be made perfect in one: and the world may know that thou hast sent me and hast loved them, as thou hast also loved me (Jn 17:20-23)